inUtil-info/whin2-contrib/README.md

 To get your user credentials, you need to become a whin user first.
 There's a FREE Tier for home-Labs which will cover (hopefully) all your needs.

-If you click on this link: https://www.youtube.com/watch?v=uOZ-oH4kP58 a step-by-step video shows how to get subscribed on the FREE tier.
+If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) a step-by-step video shows how to get subscribed on the FREE tier.

 If you don't like following videos, the back-end API can be found here: https://rapidapi.com/inutil-inutil-default/api/whin2/ it includes documentation, FAQ and a How-To tutorial.